Who was Mary Magdalene?

 We should be serving the Lord physically and financially, with our strength, time and money

-Following to be informed – Are you informed about the needs around you?
+She followed to be informed about where the body was laid. – Are you informed about the needs around you?

 Mary recognized the Master’s voice.
 My sheep know my voice.

-Continuing in worship – in one accord in prayer and supplication
+She continued in worship – in one accord in prayer and supplication.

 Compassionate, observant, prepared